Skip to Content

 sheets:

-Conventional cotton sheets present a problem because the pesticides used in farming like Deltamethrin is a known endocrine disruptor.
-Parathion, another pesticide, is extremely hazardous lowing red blood cell counts.
+Conventional cotton sheets present a problem because the pesticides used in farming (like Deltamethrin) are known endocrine disruptors.
+Parathion, another pesticide, is extremely hazardous as it lowers red blood cell counts.
+Over time and multiple washes, this becomes less of an issue.

-Wash the second-hand sheets in very hot water and line dry them in the sun.
+If buying organic cotton or linen isn’t in the budget right now, just buy second-hand cotton sheets.
+Wash them in very hot water and line dry them in the sun.
 They’ll be good as new!

-Their Eucalyptus Tencel is sustainably, and responsibly made, utilizing a closed-loop process.
+Their Eucalyptus Tencel is sustainably and responsibly made, utilizing a closed-loop process.
 Non-toxic solvents and water are reused at a rate of more than 99%.
 Plus, their packaging is plastic-free.

-Tencel is also a cruelty-free alternative to silk, since it’s made from several types of wood pulp, though it’s mostly sourced from eucalyptus trees.
+Tencel is also a cruelty-free alternative to silk since it’s made from several types of wood pulp, though it’s mostly sourced from eucalyptus trees.

 Olive + Crate Eucalyptus products carry the OEKO-TEX Standard 100 label, ensuring that their products have been tested for harmful substances and proven safe.